 The Bill however has a long way to go before it sees the light of day, maybe one more year.
-The Bill is likely to be referred to a Select committee after it is introduced in the House.
+The Bill is likely to be referred to a Select Committee after it is introduced in the House.
 Which means, curiously, the Bill goes through a similar process that had aborted the Broadcast Bill in 1997-98.
 The chances of getting through Parliament are however better now for this Bill tactfully avoids some contentious issues although the touch and go composition of Parliament and polarisation of parties is similar to the one that existed in 1997 when Lok Sabha was dissolved just before the Select Committee returned the Broadcast Bill to the House - making almost three years of debate irrelevant.

-The proposed Communication Commission (CCI) under the Bill is set to be empowered to issue all licenses for communication facilities and services.
+he proposed Communication Commission (CCI) under the Bill is set to be empowered to issue all licenses for communication facilities and services.
 It is supposed to facilitate and regulate all aspects of telecom, broadcasting and other communication including all aspects of convergence in these services.
 The regulator is expected to determine codes, technical standards and decide and levy license fee and determine tariff and rates for licensed services.
 That is why the proposed CCI is being described as a "super regulator".

 Till now there is no law as sweeping in impact and jurisdiction over the communication scene, including Indian media, as this Bill.
-The Bill does not take into account the landmark Supreme Court judgment of 1997, which held that "airwaves are a public property" and that a public authority should control and regulate the same.
+The Bill does not take !

+other industry associations.
+But despite larger societal implications, there was no instance of a university or an independent social science body discussing the provisions of the Bill into account the landmark : Supreme Court judgment of 1997, which held that "airwayes are a public property" and that a public authority should control and regulate the same.

 The Bill has generated enormous debate and euphoria.
 There are certain critical areas of concern that need to be looked into even at this stage.
-Some are only apprehensions, but some are reservations against the provisions in the Bill.
+Some are only apprehensions but some are reservations against the provisions in the Bill.
 On some others the Bill is silent.
 These cannot be ignored since much positive is expected as a result of this Bill.
 Also they should not be susceptible to misuse.

-The drafts of the Convergence Bill were discussed by the CII, FICCI and the other industry associations.
+The drafts of the Convergence Bill were discussed by the CII, FICCI and other industry associations.
 But despite larger societal implications, there was no instance of a university or an independent social science body discussing the provisions in the Bill.
 There was no discussion on obligatory provisions that an umbrella Bill should ensure in the context of equity considerations, gender issues, illiteracy and such other divides unique to the country.
 And then, of course, the universal service obligation.
-The Centre for Media Studies of New Delhi and New Media Forum of Chennai are some exceptions.

-For the actions of CCI on whom accountability rests is not yet clear.
-How Parliament will be informed and which Ministry will do so should be known at the very outset so that the Act will not end up in riddles and in a "back and forth" tussle for control among the three (or more) ministries.
+The Centre for Media Studies of New Delhi and New Media exceptions For the actions of CCI on whom accountability rests is not yet clear.
+How Parliament will be informed and which ministry will do so should be known at the very outset so that the Act will not end up in riddles and in a "back and forth" tussle for control among the three (or more) ministries.
 Nowhere it is clear how the Bill is expected to play a "promotional and developmental role" for what is evident in the Bill is primarily a "regulatory one".